Dependence of the ratio of total to visible mass on observable properties of SDSS MaNGA galaxies: Estimating the mass components

 \subsection{Stellar mass, $M_*$}

-We estimate the total stellar mass, $M_*$, contained within the same maximum radius $R_\text{max}$ by summing each spaxels's stellar mass density for all spaxels contained within that radius.
-The relationship between the stellar mass and total mass within $R_\text{max}$ for our sample of galaxies is shown in Figure \ref{fig:Mtot_Mstar}.
-Those points with error bars show the median total mass in each stellar mass bin for galaxies in each of the three evolutionary populations: blue cloud, green valley, and red sequence.
+We estimate the total stellar mass, $M_*$, contained within $R_{90}$ by extrapolating our fitted disk rotation curve out to $R_{90}$.
+We then evaluate the galaxy's total stellar mass, $M_*$, at this radius using Eqn.~\ref{eqn:M_disk}, as shown on the right in Figure~\ref{fig:Rot_curves}.
+The relationship between the stellar mass and total mass within $R_{90}$ for our sample of galaxies is shown on the left in Figure~\ref{fig:Mtot_Mstar}.
+The points with error bars show the median total mass in each stellar mass bin for galaxies in each of the three evolutionary populations: blue cloud, green valley, and red sequence.

-For galaxies with stellar masses above $10^{10}$ $M_\odot$, the total mass is approximately proportional to stellar mass.
+For galaxies with stellar masses above $10^{10}$ $M_\odot$, we find that the total mass is approximately proportional to stellar mass, similar to the results of \cite{Ouellette17,AquinoOrtiz20}.
 We illustrate this by performing a linear fit to the data with a fixed slope of 1.
-The result of the fit is shown by a solid black line with the y-intercept of $0.26\pm0.01$.
+The result of the fit is shown by a solid black line with the $y$-intercept of $0.70\pm0.01$.
 Galaxies in each of the three evolutionary populations follow this relationship, though there is some deviation from it for lower stellar masses.
-Galaxies in the blue cloud tend to have higher total masses, while galaxies in the red sequence tend to have lower total masses, than predicted by the simple linear scaling.
-Given the strong correlation between the total and stellar mass, we conclude that their ratio, \MratioS, is an appropriate variable to study.
+Given the strong correlation between the total and stellar mass, we conclude that the ratio \MratioS is an appropriate variable to study.

-\subsection{Neutral hydrogen, $M_\text{HI}$}
+\subsection{Neutral hydrogen, \MHI}

 We investigate the effect of the \HI mass on the visible mass by combining it with the total stellar mass to estimate the total visible mass in a galaxy, $M_\text{vis}$.
-Due to the limited progress of the \HI-MaNGA survey, only 446 galaxies in our sample currently have an \HI detection.
+Due to the limited progress of the \HI-MaNGA survey, only \NHI galaxies in our sample currently have an \HI detection.
+The relationship between the total mass and the visible mass that includes \HI is presented on the right in Figure~\ref{fig:Mtot_Mstar}.
+The proportionality between these two quantities still holds, as is demonstrated by the linear fit with a fixed slope of 1 and a $y$-intercept of $0.46\pm0.01$.
+As a result, we use the ratio $M(R_{90})/(M_*(R_{90}) +$ \MHI) = \Mratio in our study.